map of IDRC driver training locations in New Jersey

 Location of the Passaic County, NJ IDRC facility

-Passaic County's IDRC is now operated out of Patterson, New Jersey.
+Passaic County's IDRC is now operated out of Paterson, New Jersey.

 For more information or to schedule an appointment, contact Vito Andrisani by email at idrc@passaiccountynj.org or by phone 973-881-2714.